uktrade/iigb-beta-content/content/form/en_US.md

 title: How we help
 published: true
 list:
+  -
-  - Build connections with your sectors ecosystem and supply chain
+    text: Build connections with your sectors ecosystem and supply chain
+    icon: connections
+  -
-  - Assist with visa applications and other immigration issues
+    text: Assist with visa applications and other immigration issues
+    icon: immigration
+  -
-  - Help you to find grants and incentives, including geographical clusters
+    text: Help you to find grants and incentives, including geographical clusters
+    icon: incentives
+  -
-  - Assist with hiring staff through salary benchmarking, recruitment, retention and training
+    text: Assist with hiring staff through salary benchmarking, recruitment, retention and training
+    icon: talent
+  -
-  - Provide insight on locations and market conditions based on your needs
+    text: Provide insight on locations and market conditions based on your needs
+    icon: insight
 submitted: Form submitted
 reference: Your reference number is
 confirmation_email: We've sent you a confirmation email.